chinamike65/hugo-tuolesi/content/book2/book2en.md

 The temple holds prayers for the blessings of Guotai and Min'an every year, such as the burial of the treasure vase and the Dakini Buddha's dharma meeting, which are also attended by believers from both Tibetan and Chinese communities.

-The integration of Tibetan and Chinese has become an important feature of Tuole Monastery.
+The fusion of Tibetan and Chinese has become an important feature of Tuole Monastery.

-Tuole Monastery, where treasures are preserved
+**Tuole Monastery, where treasures are preserved**

-Tuole Monastery is located in the holy place of the Dakini Buddha, and there have always been many deeds and exchanges between the dakini and eminent monks.
+Tuole Monastery is located in the holy place of the Dakini Buddha, and there have always been many deeds and exchanges between the dakinis and eminent monks.

-On the 10th and 25th of every month, the monastery holds the Dakini Buddha's Dharma Ceremony.
+On the 10th and 25th of every month, the monastery holds the Ceremony of Dakini Buddha's Dharma.
 Therefore, after the death of the monks and believers here, there are countless people who are reborn in the Dakini Buddha's Pure Land and the Land of Ultimate Bliss.

 There are many magical Buddha treasures in the Tuole Monastery.